openstack/nova/HACKING.rst

 - [N313] capitalize help string
   Config parameter help strings should have a capitalized first letter
 - [N314] vim configuration should not be kept in source files.
-- [N315] We do not use @authors tags in source files.
-We have git to track authorship.
 - [N316] Change assertTrue(isinstance(A, B)) by optimal assert like
   assertIsInstance(A, B).
 - [N317] Change assertEqual(type(A), B) by optimal assert like